Slightly alcoholic and effervescent this delicious peach fruit wine recipe incorporates all the flavours of summer.

 - 2 litres (70 fl oz/8 cups) filtered water

 Combine the sugar and strained tea in a non-reactive bowl, stirring to dissolve the sugar completely.
 Take a wide, deep crock or bowl, which will hold the fruit leaving stirring space, and add the fresh peaches and apricots.
 Pour the sweet tea over the fruit and stir in the water.

-Cover with a clean tea towel (dish towel) and leave in a cool spot for 4–5 days.
-As frequently as possible, during each day (5–6 times or more), stir the liquid using a wooden spoon to create a swirling vortex, then change direction and repeat.
+Cover with a clean tea towel and leave in a cool spot for four to five days.
+As frequently as possible, during each day (five to six times or more), stir the liquid using a wooden spoon to create a swirling vortex, then change direction and repeat.
 (Stirring this way helps to draw air into the liquid and encourages yeast activity.)

-This is best consumed within 1–2 weeks.
+This peach fruit wine recipe is best consumed within one to two weeks.
 Open daily to avoid overly boisterous effervescence.

 Images and recipes from ‘Ferment’ by Holly Davis (Murdoch Books, RPR $45.00) Photography by Ben Dearnley.